jamesbriggs/perl-petstore-enhanced/README.md

 **API Consumer Features**

-- GET / shows HTML route summary (instead of only being available on error pages)
+- GET /api/v1.0 shows HTML route summary (instead of only being available on error pages)
-- GET /doc shows API spec in HTML format
+- GET /api/v1.0/doc shows API spec in HTML format
 - paging with offset and limit in /pets
-- Content negotiation with ?format=json and ?format=xml to automatically select output format for non-documentation routes
+- content negotiation with ?format=json and ?format=xml to automatically select output format for non-documentation routes
-- method override for clients to use POST with X-HTTP-Method-Override: {PATCH, PUT, DELETE}
+- HTTP method override for client programs to use POST with X-HTTP-Method-Override: {PATCH, PUT, DELETE} where necessary
-- Param and Basic Authentication.
+- Param and Basic Authentication for both API and browser clients.
 Default is username=Perl, password=Bender.

 **Developer Features**